Fiscal Sponsorship

 Where can I find a full list of the questions on the LOI and full proposal, to understand what’s required in the application?

 All of the questions on the BRC Honoraria LOI form are available in a preview document.
 The questions on the BRC Honoraria Full Proposal form are also available in a preview document, but only those invited from the LOI stage will be able to submit a full proposal.
-You can create your own copy of the preview documents to draft your responses before entering them in the online form.
+You can create your own copy of the preview document to draft your responses before entering them in the online form.

 If I am invited to submit a full proposal, how likely is it that I'll be funded?